CrookedNumber/pmp_envoy/README.md

 INSTALLATION
 ============
-- This assumes you already have an *AMP environment running on your local box.
+- This assumes you already have an apache/nginx/etc + PHP environment running on your local box.
 - Download the code

 ```